 The Sinking of USS FLETCHER:

 USS FLETCHER was sunk as a target during RIMPAC 2008.
 She was sunk by the Australian submarine HMAS WALLER using the MK-48 Mod 7 Common Broadband Advanced Sonar System (CBASS) torpedo - a new enhancement for the MK-48.
-The video below is from the Royal Australian Navy and shows the sinking of USS FLETCHER on July 16, 2008, north off Kauai, Hawaii.
+The video below was created by Charles Walker and is a tribute to the FLETCHER and also shows her sinking on July 16, 2008, north off Kauai, Hawaii.
+This is a long video (11:51 minutes) but it's worth watching.

 USS FLETCHER Image Gallery: